Operation Saluting October: FAPLA buildup

 FAPLA had supported its ground forces heavily with Mil Mi-25/35 attack helicopters and armed Mil Mi-17 transport helicopters during Second Congress.
 Nevertheless, few helicopters appeared in the order of battle for Saluting October.
 Two Mi-17s and Mi-35s were used for patrol duties in the rear, and other Mi-17s were on standby for casualty evacuation and search and rescue operations.
-These were often operated by Soviet or Cuban pilots and aircrew.
+These were often operated by Soviet, Cuban, and the occasional East German pilots and aircrew.
 Due to the heavy losses of helicopters to FALA ground fire during Second Congress, the FAPLA general staff was reluctant to deploy them in large numbers.
+FAPLA had lost almost its entire original fleet of Mi-25/35s by the end of 1985; although new replacements had been delivered by the Soviet Union in 1986, the general staff did not authorise their deployment in combat missions again until October 1987, when Saluting October was already nearing its end.

 Aside from the FAPLA regular forces, uMkhonto weSizwe (MK), the armed wing of the African National Congress (ANC), was enlisted to provide security for supply convoys.
 MK militants were also ordered to carry out small diversionary attacks on FALA forces north of Cuito Cuanavale to prevent them from shifting south to reinforce Mavinga.
 Medical support for these operations was provided by the East German government, which frequently airlifted wounded MK personnel from Angola to its own hospitals for treatment.
 South African historian Maren Saeboe wrote that "as a conventional military force MK was hardly a solid defence line.
 But the guarding of convoys and trains was crucial to keeping supply lines open both for civilians and military personnel."
 About 900 MK militants were mustered to assist FAPLA with security duties, although none played a major role in the offensive itself.

 Shortly after the FAPLA buildup became apparent, UNITA announced its renewed willingness to reach a negotiated settlement with the Angolan government.
 As a precondition to peace talks, UNITA offered to reopen the section of the Benguela railway under its control, and allow the normal traffic of freight to resume.
 In early June 1987, Angolan Foreign Minister Afonso Van-Dúnem agreed in principle to this proposal, but the government later reversed its decision.
 While the Angolan leadership was dismayed by the disruption to trade, and was willing to consider an indirect agreement with UNITA to keep the Benguela line secure, it was not willing to accede to UNITA's demands for a nationwide ceasefire.
 When it became clear that further bargaining was futile, UNITA requested more military aid from the US to stave off the upcoming offensive.
 "It is a question of life or death for UNITA," Savimbi commented in an interview with Western journalists.
 "On their side, it is a question of lose and start to negotiate.
 On our side, it is lose and disappear."